 That’s why many financial organizations are now looking to reduce the number of vendors and platforms they work with.
 But simplifying the tech space in finance is not just about minimizing the tech stack — it’s about the framework that gives technology purpose and direction.

 Bridging the global credit gap and giving SMEs a lifeline — especially now — requires more simplicity, more flexibility, and deeper, more robust integration.

 Joining Trade Ledger™ in these times of rapid-fire change means I can make a substantial contribution to this important shift, an opportunity I intend to make the most of.

 Working with a team of open finance pioneers while the data-driven lending space is still emerging supplies countless possibilities to make a meaningful impact.

 With Trade Ledger™’s business lending-as-a-service model, banks can achieve a new level of insight derived from the data they already have.
 I can see how this is transforming the relationship management model, which will become fundamentally different in this new context we’re operating in.

 The way I see it, Trade Ledger™ is the glue that binds essential parts of the ecosystem, enabling them to tap into opportunities only available through collaboration.
 The future of business finance is not lenders launching what they think are better products, but using data to better adapt and tailor lending services to individual customer context, extending it with services from third parties and embedding it into the right distribution channels.

 From lowering the barrier to getting projects started to shortening the time to value, the team at Trade Ledger™ is every day enabling banks and other financial organizations to make this new digital finance a reality.

-Even before joining the company, I couldn’t help but notice Trade Leger™’s approach to building the relationship with customers: incrementally, through results after each stage, constantly fueled by a strong feedback loop.
+Even before joining the company, I couldn’t help but notice Trade Ledger™’s approach to building the relationship with customers: incrementally, through results after each stage, constantly fuelled by a strong feedback loop.